mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

       ├─BootstrapConfig - KubeadmConfig/hetznerdemo-md-0-2wt8p               False  Info      WaitingForControlPlaneAvailable  2m21s
 ```

-After the first control plane node (in this example hetznerdemo-control-plane-h5k5n) is in ready state `true` you can get the kubeconfig of our newly created cluster and deploy the needed components CNI, CCM and CSI.
+After the first control plane node (in this example hetznerdemo-control-plane-h5k5n) is in ready state `true`, you can get the kubeconfig of our newly created cluster and deploy the needed components CNI, CCM, and CSI.
 The components CNI and CCM are mandatory.

 The `kubeconfig` of the created cluster is stored as secret in the workspace namespace.
 You can use the `kubectl` command line tool to download the kubeconfig and save to our local filesystem.